PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Pick with where you want each storage type to be saved and click Next

-- Choose which network you want your virtual machines to use as well as a name for the resource and click Next
+- Choose which network you want your virtual machines to use in addition to a name for the resource and click Next

 - Review the summary and if everything is accurate click Finish